-A child being absent from education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
+A child with unexplainable and or persistent absences from education can be a warning sign of a range of safeguarding issues.
 This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.